 The easiest way to reach Lapland is to fly from Stockholm.
 The airport at Kiruna is a fantastic entry point for the region, with daily flights from the capital arriving and departing year-round.

 The flight between Stockholm and Kiruna takes approximately 1 hour 40 minutes.

-If we’ve sufficiently whetted your appetite for a wintry trip to Swedish Lapland, now’s the time to get booking.
-Here at Nordic Visitor, we offer a variety of exciting Lapland tours to help you explore this magical corner of the world.
+If we’ve sufficiently whetted your appetite for a winter trip to Sweden, now’s the time to get booking.
+Here at Nordic Visitor, we offer a variety of exciting tours to help you explore this magical corner of the world.

-Get in touch with our friendly team to learn more and make your dream trip a reality.
+Get in touch with our Sweden travel experts to learn more and make your dream trip a reality.